 CELIAC DISEASE OVERVIEW

-Celiac disease is a condition that causes symptoms like diarrhea, weight loss, and a lack of appetite.
+Celiac disease is a condition that causes a variety of symptoms like diarrhea, weight loss, bloating, stomach pain, and a lack of appetite.
 These symptoms occur because the immune system responds abnormally to a protein found in certain foods, like wheat, rye, barley, and prepared foods (table 1).
 These proteins are called gluten.
 Celiac disease is also known as gluten-sensitive enteropathy (pronounced "enter-AH-pathy"), celiac sprue, and nontropical sprue.

 The small intestine is responsible for absorbing food and nutrients.
 Thus, if the immune system damages the lining of the small intestines, this can lead to problems absorbing important nutrients from foods; this problem is referred to as malabsorption.